txf129/Expense-Tracker/README.md

 # Expense-Tracker
-Made it for mom, and also
+Made it for mom, and also for learning purpose